sebug/dear-emilie/README.md

  - Rate limiting e-mail sending
  - Polling from the window that started the authentication process (note to self: can we do something cryptographically interesting here to prove that we are allowed to log in)
  - Expiring links

+## Setting up the mail sending
+Since we'll be sending mails I thought of using the gmail API.
+This involved the following steps:

+ + In the Google Cloud Console, create a new project
+ + Enable the Gmail API
+ + Add a service account
+ + Create a service account key